ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 ## Immediate Migration

-In some situations, the service provider may instead choose to stop adding new entries to a transparency log immediately and provide a new transparency log that is pre-populated with the most recent versions of all labels.
+In some situations, the service operator may instead choose to stop adding new entries to a transparency log immediately and provide a new transparency log that is pre-populated with the most recent versions of all labels.
 In this case, the policy may look like: